Ulibot99/Ulises_Portfolio/README.md

 * Clean, manipulate, and prepare data for analysis using tidyverse package in R.
 * Performed calculations on data to find patterns among annual and casual riders.
 * Created Visualizations using ggplot to show differences between annual and casual riders.
-* Formalized finding into report using RMarkdown.
+* Formalized findings into a report using RMarkdown.